 Transportation in Myanmar is also reasonably cheap.
 You can hire bicycles paying less than $3 for a whole day.
 If you’re into bikes, hiring a motorcycle is even more fun and convenient to get around.
 You can hire one for about $5 for a day.

 For even cheaper transportation options, buses are great.
 You can get buses with A.C. and T.V.s also.
 Rental cars can be hired for more comfortable journeys, but that will cost you higher depending on the trip’s length.

 You can get a tourist e-visa for about $50.
 You can comfortably live in Myanmar with a budget of $25 to $40.

 For a safe and fun trip, you must be very proactive and aware of things around you.
 Respecting the country that you’re in and being friendly and humble will go a long way.
 Don’t forget to learn some phrases like “please” and “thank you” in the local language.
 People love tourists who respect the local language and culture.

 Asking for a better bargain will save you money.
 Also, you must be very good at reading a map.
-Taking care of your health and carrying the right medicine will save you a lot of trouble on foreign land.
-And most importantly, take care of your documents like passport and visa at all times.
+Taking care of your health and carrying the right medicine will save you a lot of trouble in a foreign land.
+And most importantly, take care of your documents like your passport and visa at all times.

 And don’t forget to unleash the adventurer in you.